jebez1/How_to_watch_a_web_page_video_at_its_native_resolution_not_resized/readme.txt

 Why is <video> on a web page (e.g. Youtube) resized?

-<video> has a container (like width=100%) & by default it's video{object-fit:contain} of the user agent stylesheet of Chrome, Firefox,Falkon.
+<video> has a container (like width=100%) & by default it's video{object-fit:contain} of the user agent stylesheet of Chrome, Firefox, Falkon.
 If no width, no height in the web page, the default is width:auto & height:auto.
 If video{object-fit:contain} is removed from the user agent stylesheet & no video{object-fit:...} in the web page, the default is video{object-fit:fill}.